caller

 schedule_call–Schedule

-functo be called inside a task running in the callers thread (thread-safe). -
+functo be called inside a task running in the caller's thread. -

 call_later–Schedule func to be called in caller's event loop copying the current context.